USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch08_input_files.md

 Used by: CCTM – lightning NO<sub>x</sub> version only

 The lightning parameters file is used for calculating in-line NO emissions from lightning using convective precipitation rates.
-The LTNG_2D_DATA processor that is part of the CMAQv5 distribution package produces the I/O API GRDDED3 lightning parameters file.
+The LTNG_2D_DATA processor that is part of the CMAQ distribution package produces the I/O API GRDDED3 lightning parameters file.
 This file contains the following variables interpolated to the modeling grid:

 -   STRKCNT (unitless): Lightning flash count
 -   NLDNstrk (km<sup>2</sup>/day): Monthly flash totals (normalized to day<sup>-1</sup>) from NLDN input data